 Scroll to the Manage users' settings section, and click the field to enter their username.
 Then click the Get codes button to get the user's emergency codes.
 If they have lost their two-factor device or used all of their emergency codes, you can click the Deactivate Two-Factor Auth button to allow them to log in and set up two-factor authentication again.
 You can even deactivate two-factor for the user and then click Activate Two-Factor Auth to get their new secret key and emergency codes to share with them securely.

 How do I require users to set up two-factor authentication?

 By default, two-factor authentication is available to all users to set up for their account but is not required.
-To require it for certain user roles, log in to a site on your Premier Managed Platform with your Site Admin account, then hover over My Sites in the toolbar and click on the Dashboard link for the site name containing "Domain Routing Page."
+To require it for certain user roles, log in to a site on your Enterprise Managed Platform with your Site Admin account, then hover over My Sites in the toolbar and click on the Dashboard link for the site name containing "Domain Routing Page."
 Once you are on that dashboard, hover over Settings in the left menu and click Two-Factor Authentication.
-This page contains settings that affect every site and user on your Premier Managed Platform.
+This page contains settings that affect every site and user on your Enterprise Managed Platform.

 Under the Make two-factor authentication compulsory section, check the boxes next to the user roles you would like to require to use two-factor authentication.
 We recommend requiring two-factor of Administrator and Editor roles at least.
 You can set a grace period for new users to set up their two-factor authentication (default is 10 days).
 Note: Requiring two-factor will lock out any users of those roles who haven't set up two-factor authentication yet.
 We recommend communicating a deadline for two-factor activation with your users and then enforcing the requirement after the deadline.